 A report from the All Party Parliamentary Dairy Group highlighted how the environmental benefit of plant-based products is often misunderstood.

 “To say a reduction in dairy consumption equals a reduction in environmental impact is too simplistic, as the environmental impact of food substitutes also needs to be taken into account.
 There is a real risk of replacing dairy with nutrient-poor products, high in calories and with an important environmental cost.”
-(Putting Dairy Back on the Daily Menu, March 2016).“The threats of a no deal Brexit to the industry are real, if difficult to quantify, and will put a strain on both producers and processors,” said Mr Branton.
-“It looks like being a tricky period and now may well be a good time to find the file with the contract in it.”
+(Putting Dairy Back on the Daily Menu, March 2016).

 Another topic sure to be discussed at the show is Brexit, which is now potentially just 30 days away.